-One of the first things that is done when a pulmonary embolism is found is placing the patient on some type of anticoagulant.
+One of the first things done when a pulmonary embolism is found is prescribing the patient on some type of anticoagulant, such as Lovenox and Coumadin (warfarin).
 While in the hospital, this is managed for the patient.
 Once the patient is home, many questions will begin to show up.

-Lovenox is commonly used when a patient is just beginning to take warfarin, as a short term treatment around surgery, for long haul flights, in pregnancy, and if the patient is unable to take warfarin.
+Lovenox is commonly used when a patient is just starting to take warfarin or cannot take warfarin, as a short-term treatment around surgery, for long-haul flights, and during pregnancy.
 The largest challenge that patients have with Lovenox is that it hurts!
-Lovenox is an injection that the patient self administers twice a day twelve hours apart.
-Lovenox stings and can cause bruising.
+Lovenox is a self-administered injection required every 12 hours.
+It stings and can cause bruising.
 Ice packs can really help with both of these problems.
-Also, check out this site with additional ideas about Lovenox injections: Patient to Patient Lovenox Shot Tips.

-Comadin, or its generic, warfarin, are typically used for the long term prevention of blood clots as well as for the healing process after having a pulmonary embolism.
-This medication typically raises a lot more patient questions.
+Coumadin, generic name, warfarin, is typically used for the long-term prevention of blood clots as well as recovery.
+This medication typically raises a lot more questions.
 Warfarin is a very particular drug.
-It blocks the effects of vitamin K in the body and by doing that, it slows the time it takes for blood to clot.
-The dose varies person to person, by diet, and by other medications or supplements that are being taken.
-For this reason, levels are warfarin are carefully monitored by watching something called INR.
+It blocks the effects of vitamin K in the body, and, by doing that, it increases the time it takes for blood to clot.
+The dose varies person-to-person, by diet, and by other medications or supplements that are being taken.
+For this reason, levels of warfarin are carefully monitored by watching something called INR (international normalized ratio.
 INR will determine how much warfarin is needed.
 If the INR is too high the dose will be lowered.
 If INR is too low, the dose will be raised.

-Other problems with warfarin stem from problematic side effects.
-There are a number of documented side effects.
-Talking to patients who are on warfarin reveals that there are a number of people who report having other, unlisted side effects.
-Some of these effects include a fast heart rate, feeling jittery, loss of appetite, and a general unwell feeling.
+Problems with warfarin often stem from the side effects, of which there are a few.
+In addition, talking to patients on warfarin reveals that many report having other, unlisted side effects.
+Some of these effects include a rapid heart rate, feeling jittery, loss of appetite, and malaise.
 If a patient is feeling unwell or experiences possible side effects, he or she should talk to a doctor.
-Although the FDA states that generics and name brand medications are the same, some people feel that they feel better when on name brand version, Coumadin.
-It is worth exploring this option with your doctor.
+Although the FDA states that generics and name brand medications are the same, some people feel better about taking a name brand version, Coumadin.
+It is worth exploring all options with your doctor.

-One of the most frustrating things about pulmonary embolism recovery is dealing with symptoms, especially new or changing ones.
-The best thing that a patient can do is to establish a strong team of doctors.
-Unless the clot was caused by a known factor (surgery, already diagnosed with thrombophilia, sickle cell anemia...), then the patient should strongly consider asking for referrals to a hematologist (blood doctor) and possibly a pulmonologist (lung doctor).
+One of the most frustrating things about pulmonary embolism recovery is dealing with the symptoms, especially new or changing ones.
+The best thing that a patient can do is establish a strong team of doctors to treat PE.
+Unless the clot was caused by a known factor (surgery, already diagnosed with thrombophilia, sickle cell anemia, etc.), then the patient should strongly consider asking for referrals to a hematologist (blood doctor) and possibly a pulmonologist (lung doctor).
 These two specialists can answer a variety of questions.

 Ask doctors questions.
 If you don't feel that you are being valued and answered with consideration, ask another doctor.
-Patients need to know what symptoms are expected, common to healing, side effects of medication, or an emergency situation.
-A general practitioner or nurse line may be able to help to interpret test results.
+Patients need to know what symptoms are expected and common with recovery, side effects of medication, and what an emergency situation looks like.
+A general practitioner or nurse line may be able to help you interpret test results.

 Get copies of your records and carry them to doctor visits.
 After clots, patients tend to see a number of doctors.
 In the United States, HIPPA requires medical files to be accessible.
-There may be a fee for getting the records and it may take some time so make sure that you plan ahead.
-Records can be sent directly from doctor to doctor or a patient can get a copy of the records and carry them to visits.
-Make sure that you records include any medical imaging that may have been done as well as any blood work.
+There may be a fee for getting the records and it may take some time, so make sure that you plan ahead.
+Records can be sent directly from doctor-to-doctor or a patient can get a copy of the records and carry them to visits.
+Make sure that your records include any medical imaging that may have been done as well as any blood work.

 Mental health is rarely spoken of when discussing recovery.
 It is one of the most important topics to think about.
 Anxiety and depression are very common in pulmonary embolism survivors.
 Recovering from a pulmonary embolism means working through a number of emotional challenges.
 Patients often experience:

-- Stress due to trying to survive and support themselves after and during a massive health crisis.
+- Stress from trying to survive and support themselves during and after a major health crisis.